pianomanfrazier/techblog/content/post/create-beautiful-math-homework.md

 hasMath= true
 +++

 Throughout my Computer Science degree I have been doing a lot my homework in Latex.
-It has a learning curve but the results are amazing.
+It has a steep learning curve but the results are amazing.

+For my technical writing class I convinced my group to use Latex instead of Word or Google Docs.
+In hindsight this created a lot of extra work for me but I learned a lot about customizing a Latex document.
+See [here](https://github.com/pianomanfrazier/ENGR_3080_latex) for the Latex template I generated.
+The things I really liked about this setup was the ability to modularize the document and assign different team members a section.
+We then collaborated on the document using https://www.overleaf.com.
+Overleaf has git integration so I could edit the document on my laptop and push the changes back up to overleaf.
+The downside to this was that my other team members were not programmers and did not know how to use git and had to use the web interface for editing.
+Generating and managing the bibliography was also very easy using Bibliotex.

+For my personal homework I have written a script that reads a config file for the class I am in that has data like the teacher, semester, class name and so forth and generates a new Latex project with a makefile.
+I have been using this system for 2 semesters and it has been working great.
+See [homework-generator](https://github.com/pianomanfrazier/homework-generator).

 For my probability class this semester I have also wanted to produce graphs and charts.
 I have been using the python libraries [matplotlib](https://matplotlib.org) and [seaborn](https://seaborn.pydata.org/index.html) to create awesome graphs.
 My homework often looks better than my textbook.

-For my homework I have also written a script that reads a config file for the class I am in that has data like the teacher, semester, class name and so forth and generates a new Latex project with a makefile.
-I have been using this system for 2 semesters and it has been working great.
-See [homework-generator](https://github.com/pianomanfrazier/homework-generator).

 Here are some highlights of the graphs I did for my homework.
-The visualizations sure helped figure out what was going on.
+The visualizations helped me see what was going on with the math.

 F>![Poisson distribution](/img/math_homework/poisson.svg)
 Figure: Poisson Distribution where $$ \lambda = 10 $$